| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 The log-determinants of the generalized inverse matrices - necessary to calculate the log-likelihood.

-value containing the sum
+A numeric value containing the sum

 of the log determinants of the random effects that do not change between